 What do you do in such a situation?

 Bark would let you monitor as many as 24 social networks without much intervention from your side.
-Most of the times, parents are worried about what kind of social networks their children are accessing.
-The app has built-in algorithms which keep on monitoring the child’s activity.
+Most of the time, parents are worried about what kind of social networks their children are accessing.
+The app has built-in algorithms that keep on monitoring the child’s activity.

 The app sends you alerts when they try to access something which they should not do.